reyesaldasoro/reyesaldasoro.github.io/_research/Cancer.md

 <h2> Cancer </h2>

-I have significant experience in analysing data from cancer-related experiments as observed with a variety of techniques; from light microscopy to fluorescence to multiphoton microscopy to electron microscopy. <br>
+I have significant experience in processing, analysing and visualising data from cancer-related experiments as observed with a variety of techniques; from light microscopy to fluorescence to multiphoton microscopy to electron microscopy. <br>

 Many of the experiments were conducted in animal models in  dorsal skin chambers, which allow in vivo repeated observations.
 Others were from tissue extracted and immunostained for CD31, H&E and other stains. <br>